Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 Abnormal cholesterol and high blood pressure not only occur in adults, but also in children.
 Improving cholesterol and blood pressure during childhood helps reduce cardiovascular disease later in life.

-For more than 30 years, the Preventive Cardiology Clinic at Boston Children’s Hospital has offered state-of-the-art services aimed at identifying and medically managing the risk factors—particularly abnormal cholesterol and blood pressure often related to excess weight—that lead to cardiac events in adulthood.
+For more than 30 years, the Preventive Cardiology Clinic at Boston Children’s Hospital - part of the #1 ranked Heart Center - has offered state-of-the-art services aimed at identifying and medically managing the risk factors—particularly abnormal cholesterol and blood pressure often related to excess weight—that lead to cardiac events in adulthood.
 We're the first and largest clinical service of this kind in the Northeast—highly experienced in evaluating and treating heart disease risk factors in children.
+Please contact us today for a consultation or second opinion.

 We take a multidisciplinary, team approach to managing the young patients who come to our clinic.
 Our providers include clinicians specializing in pediatric cardiology and heart disease prevention, endocrinology, gastroenterology and primary care, as well as dieticians experienced in pediatric hyperlipidemia and hypertension.